tyoung3/sw/README.md

 -----
 	 std.Gen1 fails unless all three arguments are present.

-	 Re-ordering dataflows in the ND, sometimes causes sw to fail for multi-port components.
+	 Re-ordering streams in the ND, sometimes causes sw to fail for multi-port components.

 Author